 Guide To Alisby Castle

-Destroyed in the 15th century, only scant remains (part of the curtain wall and small tower) survive of this Norman motte and bailey castle.
+Destroyed in the 15th century, only scant remains (part of the curtain wall and a small tower) of Alisby Castle - a Norman motte and bailey castle - survive.

 More On & About The Mon & Brec Canal